ltw-webdev-5/curriculum/seo-metadata.md

   - content: |
       ## Google is smart, but only so smart

-      - Google is smart about figuring out what content is good.
+      - Google is smart about figuring out what content is good
-      - And good at determining relevance.
+      - And good at determining relevance

-      *But with SEO we can give them a little help.*
+      *But with SEO we can give them a little help*

   - content: |
       ## Things that matters

-      - Human-friendly text—with minimal, semantic code.
+      - Human-friendly text—with minimal, semantic code
-      - Clear information hierarchy.
+      - Clear information hierarchy
-      - First line of first paragraph.
+      - First line of first paragraph
-      - Links to your site from reputable sources.
+      - Links to your site from reputable sources
-      - Clean, meaningful URLs & filenames.
+      - Clean, meaningful URLs & filenames
-      - Metadata: enhanced semantics, rich information.
+      - Metadata: enhanced semantics, rich information
-      - Speed, security & responsiveness.
+      - Speed, security & responsiveness

   - content: |
       ## Tags that matter